thedrhax-dockerfiles/android-avd/README.md

 ## AVD detection in Gradle, Android Studio, etc.

-To enable autodection of this AVD, you will need to install `socat` first: `apt-get install socat`.
-Then just run this command to connect your local 5555 port to the AVD container:
+To make automatic detection of this AVD possible, you will need to install `socat` first: `apt-get install socat`.
+Then just run this command to connect your local 5555 port to the container:

 ```
 socat tcp-listen:5555,bind=127.0.0.1,fork tcp:IP_OF_AVD_CONTAINER:5555
 ```

-This is a reversed solution used earlier to publish AVD's ports to the public.
-While socat is running, your ADB server will be able to detect the AVD automatically (just like any Android device connected via USB).
+This is a reversed version of script used to publish AVD's ports.
+While socat is running, your ADB server will be able to detect AVD automatically (just like any Android device connected via USB).

 ### Automatic instrumentation testing example: